Code Sync Audit

 the deprecated behavior-noun and planning-noun vocabulary as live

-nouns and to fix two Location-scale parentheticals that misled readers
+nouns and to fix two Territory-scale parentheticals that misled readers

-about Location geometry.
+about Territory geometry.
 The deprecated terms are documented in

 docs/design/behavior-vocabulary.md;